Synthetixio/SIPs/sips/sip-1.md

 Each status change is requested by the SIP author and reviewed by the SIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your SIP.
 The SIP editors will process these requests as per the conditions below.

-* **Work in progress (WIP)** -- Once the champion has asked the Synthetix community whether an idea has any chance of support, they will write a draft SIP as a [pull request].
-Consider including an implementation if this will aid people in studying the SIP.
-* **Proposed** If agreeable, SIP editor will assign the SIP a number (generally the issue or PR number related to the SIP) and merge your pull request.
-The SIP editor will not unreasonably deny an SIP.
-Proposed SIPs will be discussed on governance calls and in Discord.
-If there is a reasonable level of consensus around the change on the governance call the change will be moved to approved.
-If the change is contentious a vote of token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
+* **Draft** -- This SIP is work-in-progress and being reviewed by a Spartan Council member with the champion.
+* **Feasibility** -- This SIP is assigned with a Core Contributor and underdoing a feasibility study.
+* **SC Review Pending** -- This SIP is being formally reviewed by the Spartan Council to decide on voting or sent back for feasibility study.
+* **Vote Pending** -- This SIP is scheduled for voting on [staking](https://staking.synthetix.io/)
 * **Approved** -- This SIP has passed community governance and is now being prioritised for development.
+* **Rejected** -- This SIP has failed to reach community consensus.
 * **Implemented** -- This SIP has been implemented and deployed to mainnet.

-* **Rejected** -- This SIP has failed to reach community consensus.

 ## What belongs in a successful SIP?